 - Students whose applications are selected for verification will be required to submit certain documentation to the Financial Aid Office.
 Required documentation may include, but is not limited to, any of the following: - A completed Verification Form - W-2s - Federal tax information.
-Applicants (and/or spouse or parents) who do not use the IRS Data Retrieval Tool to import federal tax return information directly into the FAFSA application, or, applicants (and/or spouse or parents) who did use the Retrieval Tool but have since manually altered the imported data, are required to submit an IRS Tax Return Transcript or have used the IRS Data Retrieval Tool when completing the FAFSA verification process.
+Applicants (and/or spouse or parents) who did not file taxes with IRS or whose tax fling status changed after federal tax filing (i.e. married filing jointly but now divorced) and therefore tax information could not transfer automatically into the FAFSA, are required to submit an IRS Tax Return Transcript to the Financial Aid Office.
+When completing the FAFSA verification process Each applicant must submit an IRS Tax Return Transcript to the Financial Aid Office or have had tax information transferred into the FAFSA at the time of submission.